 - The Blue Cash Preferred Card works well for daily spending.
 It offers 6% cash back on eligible purchases at U.S. supermarkets on up to $6,000 a year (then it’s 1%), 6% on select U.S. streaming services, 3% on gas fill-ups at U.S. gas stations, 3% on transit purchases such as parking, taxis and ride-sharing services, and 1% on all other purchases.
-However, there is a $95 annual fee that is not waived the first year, so it might not make sense for both people to get the card.
+However, there is a $95 annual fee ($0 in the first year for a limited time until 12/10/20), so it might not make sense for both people to get the card.

 - The best part for couples?
-If you spend $1,000 on your card in the first three months, you get $250 back as a statement credit.
+For a limited time, if you spend $3,000 on your card in the first six months, you get $300 back as a statement credit (offer expires 12/10/20).
 You can sock it away in your savings account, buy something you need for your home together or splurge on a date night.
 Meeting this target should be a snap with two people using the card.